fawazsammani/word-search-puzzle-solver/README.md

 </br>
 `file.txt` is the input to the program.
 </br>
 It has the following structure:
-     - The size of the puzzle and number of hidden words to be found (in one line)
+* The size of the puzzle and number of hidden words to be found (in one line)
-     - The puzzle
+* The puzzle
-     - The list of hidden words
+* The list of hidden words
-100. First list item
-     - First nested list item